Skip to content

 DockerSandbox Ephemeral* Yes Safe execution, multi-user

-DaytonaSandbox Ephemeral Yes Cloud deployments, CI/CD
+DaytonaSandbox Ephemeral Yes Cloud deployments, CI/CD, multi-user

 CompositeBackend Mixed Depends Route by path prefix